 The answer is yes.
 Studies in humans show that even in the presence of a high protein meal, adding leucine further augments protein synthesis [1].
 Since protein synthesis is what creates new muscle tissue, it stands to reason that optimizing your leucine amount per meal, even if your meal is high in protein, may further boost muscle gain.
 In fact, recent studies suggest that the chief factor in determining how well a protein builds muscle is how much leucine the protein contains [2].

 Now, 100% whey protein products are roughly 10% leucine by protein content, which means your average 20-25g scoop of protein only contains 2-2.5g of leucine, not enough to hit the threshold amount to activate the anabolic trigger.
 Translation: chances are your protein powder is short-changing you in the leucine department, especially if cheap forms of protein are being used to “bulk up” the total protein number.
 The solution?
-Add leucine to your diet.
-In Select Protein, you’ll find added PepForm™ Leucine peptides, which is one form of leucine we are big fans of.
-You can also take an amino acid supplement like Amino IV which contains 5g Leucine per serving.
+Add leucine to your diet by taking a protein supplement with good leucine levels, like milk, whey, or casein protein.
+You can also take an amino acid supplement like Amino IV which contains 2.5g Leucine per serving.

 By consuming extra leucine alongside the complete amino acid profile of a protein shake, you maximize all your bases for muscle gain: you provide both the building blocks and the anabolic trigger for creating new lean muscle.